 “Repent” means to change the way you think!
 “Repentance” means you stop doing one thing and turn around, going the other direction and thinking different thoughts!

-And to “be converted” to anything means you leave one thing and change to another thing; to become a new thing completely!
+To “be converted” to anything means you leave one thing and change to another thing; to become a new thing completely!
 And in this context, I believe the Lord is showing us that, in order to experience His times of refreshing, we have to repent of our sins, change the way we think, and come into alignment with Him:

 - With His Word;